mie-lab/3d-landuse-planning/README.md

   java -server -Xmx16g -jar blazegraph.jar
   ```

- Then open the running local Blazegraph instance URL in a browser window, e.g., `http://127.0.0.1:9999/blazegraph/`.
+ Check that the **port** in the running local Blazegraph instance URL, e.g., `http://127.0.0.1:9999/blazegraph/` matches the port of the `in_endpoint` key in the `config.ini` file.
- The Blazegraph UI have several tabs (e.g., QUERY, UPDATE, NAMESPACE, etc.) that can be used to interact with the KG in a UI.
-For details refer to official [Blazegraph Wiki](https://github.com/blazegraph/database/wiki)

- **IMPORTANT**: to set up the blazegraph for full reproducibility of the semantic regulatory dataset and allowable GFAs dataset, follow the **Full Workflow** instructions section.
+ **IMPORTANT**: to set up the blazegraph for full reproducibility of the semantic regulatory dataset and allowable GFAs dataset, follow the [Full Workflow](#full-workflow) instructions section.
 This process involves several steps and took approximately 4 hours to complete on the test machine.
- To set up blazegraph for 3D landuse paper reproducibility, follow the  **Paper Results Reproducibility Workflow** instructions section.
+ To set up blazegraph for 3D landuse paper reproducibility, follow the  [Paper Results Reproducibility Workflow](#paper-results-reproducibility-workflow) instructions section.

 ## Full Workflow: